General practice nursing

 Those individuals without a degree but with appropriate practice related experience relevant to the programme may be eligible to apply.

-• Currently registered with professional body.
+• Currently registered with professional body or awaiting PIN if newly qualified.

 • Employed within General Practice or appropriate primary care setting.